 1 cup granulated sugar (7 oz/ 202 g) -divided 3/4 cup (152 g) and 1/4 cup (50 g)

 1 cup egg whites, (237 ml) approximately 8 egg whites

 1 cup heavy cream (237 ml)

 You will need four bowls.
-One large bowl for a stand mixer to whip the egg whites, One medium bowl to whip the heavy cream.
-One large bowl to assemble the lemon/gelatin mixture with the egg whites and heavy cream, and one bowl to use for an ice bath- large enough for the bowl with the lemon/gelatin mixture to fit inside.
+One large bowl for a stand mixer to whip the egg whites.
+One medium bowl to whip the heavy cream.
+One large bowl to assemble the lemon/gelatin mixture with the egg whites and heavy cream.
+Lastly, one bowl to use for an ice bath - large enough for the bowl with the lemon/gelatin mixture to fit inside nestled on ice.